gauravmeee/My_md_Notes/👨‍🚒📚 CS Exam/📕 OOPS/⭐⚡My_OOPS Cheat Sheet.md

 MyClass::pubFunc2(): // ❌ Non-static member cannot be called without creating an object
 ```
 `Default` value is `0` for all static variable (unlike local variable)

 ### Object Memory Allocation

 The memory of a class in C++ is primarily determined by its **instance variables** (data members).

 - `Variable` in class get their `own memories`
-- member `function` and `static variables` in class have `common memory` allocation for different objects
+- Member `function` and `static variables` in class have `common memory` allocation for different objects

 ```
 __________________________________